gDaugirdas/Mock_twitter/README.md

 If you plan on running app locally define url like so `REACT_APP_BASE_API_URL=http://localhost:8080/`.
 Boilerplate for client `.env` file can be found in client root directory, `.env.example` file.

-- Create Google Cloud account and enable Vision AI and Cloud Storage services.<br/>
+- Create Google Cloud account and enable Cloud Storage services.<br/>
 Download Google API credrentials `.json` file, rename it `keys.json` and paste it in `/server/src/config/` folder.
 This will connect the server to Google Cloud services.